twentyhub/energyonline/content/terms-and-conditions.md

 Our limitations of liability extend to our employees and agents for the purposes of the Contracts (Privity) Act 1982.

-Notwithstanding any provision to the contrary in this agreement, nothing in this agreement will exclude or limit the application of any law in New Zealand where such law applies to the supply of energy, or any other services **we** supply, to the extent that to do so would:
+Notwithstanding any provision to the contrary in this agreement, nothing in this agreement will exclude or limit the application of any law in New Zealand where such law applies to the supply of **energy**, or any other services **we** supply, to the extent that to do so would:

 • contravene that law; or
 • cause any part of this section 17 to be void.

 18 CAN WE CHANGE THIS AGREEMENT?
 18.1 **We** may make changes to this agreement, the network requirements, **your** payment methods, or our price list.
-If **we** make changes to this agreement, the network requirements, **your** payment methods, or if **we** increase the energy prices set out in our price list, **we** will give **you** notice of the changes as soon as possible and not later than 30 days before the change is to take effect, together with our reasons for making the changes.
+If **we** make changes to this agreement, the network requirements, **your** payment methods, or if **we** increase the **energy** prices set out in our price list, **we** will give **you** notice of the changes as soon as possible and not later than 30 days before the change is to take effect, together with our reasons for making the changes.
 We will do this by any reasonable method of communication including by:

 • advertising in a local daily newspaper; or
 • posting a notice on our website; or